How to delete a Google Business Profile (and when)By Lawrence Dy

 Another common reason people want to delete their profile is to get rid of negative reviews.
 Instead, businesses should consider getting rid of fake reviews in other ways, such as disputing them with Google.

-While it’s difficult to remove reviews, and it takes time, Google will remove fake reviews if reported and proofed.
+While it’s difficult to remove or delete Google reviews, and it takes time, they'll remove fake reviews if reported and proofed.

 Dealing with negative reviews and review bombing